slak44/Xylene/README.md

 define type AnotherInt do
   public static Float whatIsThisDoingHere = 6.5;
   private Integer internal;
-  define constructor [Integer, Float]a do
+  define constructor [Integer, Float int] do
     if a.type == Float do
       a = Integer(a);
     end
     internal = a;
   end
-  define public square => Integer do
+  define public function square => Integer do
     return internal = internal * internal;
   end
 end